MrBrunotte/worldofshape/README.md

 _**Navigation and buttons**:_

 The navigation consist of a "logged in" navigation and a "guest" navigation.
 The difference between the two is that when the user is logged in they will be able to reach the "profile" section and the user is also able to add programs and meals to the shopping cart.
+If a user isnt logged in and adds something to the cart they will be directed to the login page before they are able to checkout and pay for the item.

-There is a navigation row for larger screens and a "hamburger" menu for smaller screens. there is also a navigation bar in the footer.
+There is a navigation row for larger screens and a "hamburger" menu for smaller screens.
+There is also a navigation bar in the footer.

 The idea behind the navigation both from the navigation bar and the different buttons is to direct the user to the correct location so that it is easy for the user to buy the training programs or meals or get the correct information so that they will feel confident and start one of the programs.

 The site is constructed so that the user have to do as few clicks as possible to make a purchase, this makes it more likely that the user purchases a product.

-On all pages exept "contact" and "Profile" there are buttons for the user to click on to join the program and get directed to a purchase opportunity.
+On all pages except "contact" and "Profile" there are buttons for the user to click on to join the program and get directed to a purchase opportunity.

 _**Home** page:_